uikit/uikit-site/docs/pages/dotnav.md

 ## Vertically center in viewport

 The dotnav can also be centered vertically inside your viewport by adding the `.uk-position-center-right` and `.uk-position-fixed` classes from the [Position component](position.md).
-This is useful for typical onepage websites.
+This is useful for typical one-page websites.

 ```html
 <div class="uk-position-center-right uk-position-medium uk-position-fixed">